Private, In-Home Tutoring in Lumberton Township, New Jersey

-SchoolTutoring Academy’s tutoring programs for Lumberton Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Lumberton Township, New Jersey students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Public school students in the township of Lumberton, New Jersey attend school in one of three districts.
 The Lumberton Township School District is responsible for educating children in kindergarten through the eighth grade.
 Once students are of high school age, they can either matriculate to Rancocas Valley Regional High School, or they can apply to attend the Bergen County Technical Schools.
 Each district that serves the students of Lumberton is committed to providing excellence in education through delivery of high quality content that connects classroom learning with every day life.